valancej/documentation/_docker/continuous-deployment/aws.md

 ```

 ### Deploying to AWS Elastic Beanstalk
-Deployment to Elastic Beanstalk is incredibly easy.
+Deployment to Elastic Beanstalk is very straightforward.
 We implemented a `codeship_aws eb_deploy` command in the `codeship/aws-deployment` container so you can get started quickly.
-As arguments you have to set the path to your deployable folder, the Elastic Beansatlk application and environment name and the S3 bucket that we should upload the zipped artifact to.
+The arguments you have to set are the path to your deployable folder, the Elastic Beanstalk application and environment name, and the S3 bucket to which to upload the zipped artifact.

 The following example can be used in your `codeship-steps.yml` to deploy to Elastic Beanstalk.